Part 1 of 4: The Non-Zero-Sum Solution to the Palestine Crisis: Prisoners of Their Expertise

 Part 2 of 4: The Non-Zero-Sum Solution to the Palestine Crisis: The Real Art of the Deal

-STATESPERSONS advised by EXPERTS started the Palestine Problem 110 years ago, and for 75 years STATESPERSONS and EXPERTS have tried to solve it, but have failed miserably.
+STATESPERSONS advised by EXPERTS started the Palestine Problem over a hundred years ago, and for 75 years STATESPERSONS and EXPERTS have tried to solve it, but have failed miserably.
 That's because they view Palestine as a Zero-Sum Game, and are now mental prisoners of their expertise.

-75 years have proven conclusively the foolishness of hoping that Palestinians and Israelis could happily share adjacent territory, once the Very Grave Mistake of dispossessing the Palestinians in 1947-48 was committed.
+Once the Very Grave Mistake of dispossessing the Palestinians in 1947-48 was committed, the succeeding history has proven conclusively the foolishness of hoping that Palestinians and Israelis could happily share adjacent territory.
 Yet this is the "Solution" being flogged by countries such as the US, Russia, the UK, France, Canada, Germany, China, Singapore, Argentina, Nigeria, Indonesia, Australia, India, Pakistan, Bangladesh, Mexico, most of the Arab countries — in fact almost every country on earth of whatever ideology or political persuasion.

 EVERYONE refuses to see the obvious.
 Now let an outsider point out the obvious.